FeedlogAI/feedlog-toolkit/packages/webcomponents/src/components/feedlog-github-issues/readme.md

 Feedlog GitHub Issues Component

 A component for displaying a list of GitHub issues with support for bugs and enhancements.
+This component accepts data directly and delegates to the base component for rendering.

 ## Properties